adolgert/tvmcombo/BUILD_TVM.md

 Checkout tvm's main branch to a directory called `tvm`.

 Start the devcontainer in VisualStudio Code.
+You may need to do "source /home/vscode/.bashrc".
+Note use of cuda <12.2.
+Clang is compatible with 12.1.1 but no later.
+Current version is 12.9 and default version for Conda is 12.4.
 ```
 conda env remove -n tvm-build-venv
 conda create -n tvm-build-venv -c conda-forge \
     "llvmdev>=15" \
     "cmake>=3.24" \
+    "cuda < 12.2" \
     git \
     python=3.11 \
     cython